ZhangLabGT/scMultiSim/README.md

 With spatial cell-cell interaction enabled, the simulation took around 30 minutes for 500 cells and 150 minutes for 1200 cells on the above machine.
 When simulating cell-cell interaction, the running speed is mainly affected by the number of cells.
-Therfore, it is not recommended to generate a large number of (e.g., > 5k) cells.

 ## Contact